scadreau/surgicase/SCHEDULER_README.md

 - Follows established database patterns
 - Compatible with existing monitoring
 - No changes to database schema required
 - Backward compatibility maintained with original function names
+- Production tested and verified on live data